elmeuavi/RecursiveDirSize/README.md

 2022/07/16 01:21#2#C:\hp\support#320415#0.31#0.00
 ```

+This second example format is implemented on the 1-LlançarScriptMida.bat for a direct execution.

 Comparacio.ps1 - Compare diferents outputs of directories-sizes
 -------------------------------------------------------------------------------
-By executing several times the ScriptMida.ps1 mentioned before (over the same directory and without `-Display` option), you can compare two saved results.
+By executing several times the ScriptMida.ps1 mentioned before (over the same directory and WITHOUT `-Display` option), you can compare two saved results.
 The directories with the same size in the two inputs files are ignored.
 This script show only the diferences bettween the input files.
 - New directories
 - Removed directories